HL7/fhir-shorthand/input/pagecontent/reference.md

     {name2} {card} <span class="optional">{flag(s)}</span> and
     {name3} {card} <span class="optional">{flag(s)}</span> ...</code></pre>

 In these expressions, the names (`name`, `name1`, `name2`, etc.) are new local names created by the rule author.
 They are used to refer to that extension in later rules.
 By convention, the local names SHOULD be [lower camelCase](https://wiki.c2.com/?CamelCase).
-These names are exported as slice names in the generated SD.
+These names are exported as slice names in the generated StructureDefinition.

 > **Note:** Contains rules can also be applied to modifierExtension arrays; simply replace `extension` with `modifierExtension`.